 What exactly is LMS?

 The Learning Management System is the software businesses design, develop and manage training for their clients, employees, and customers.
 In the past, the term “training” brought us to the thought of a classroom with an instructor lecturing in front of the students.
+But because face-to-face meetings have declined, it is not strange that customer relationship management and training have moved online.
 If we were talking about “corporate Training,” we would picture an event that was large or a long-lasting workshop.

 Who can benefit from an LMS?